This short video will explain what electric vehicles are and the benefits of driving one instead of a petrol or diesel equivalent.

 Choosing an electric car can help you save money and reduce your carbon footprint.

 Our guide will tell you more about the different types of vehicle available and how you can save money on purchasing an electric car.

 Electric vehicles are an increasingly attractive option, due to their lower running costs, the expanding choice of models available and intensifying concerns about air quality and climate change.

 Learn more about the types of electric vehicles, their benefits.

 While the initial upfront purchase price of an electric or plug-in hybrid vehicle can be higher, this is usually offset by lower running costs.

 Electric vehicles offer savings including:

-- a full charge in a pure electric vehicle will give a typical range of over 100 miles and will cost approximately £4-6 if charging at home, and £8-10 if using public charging points.
-Driving 100 miles in a petrol or diesel car will cost around £13-16 in fuel, which can be three or four times more than the cost of charging the electric car.
-The cost savings will be most significant when owners charge at home and have access to an off-peak overnight electricity tariff
+- A full charge in a pure electric vehicle will give a typical range of over 200 miles and will cost approximately £8-12 if charging at home.
+Driving 200 miles in a petrol or diesel car will cost around £26-32 in fuel, which can be three or four times more than the cost of charging the electric car.
+The cost savings will be most significant when owners charge at home and have access to an off-peak overnight electricity tariff.

 Switching to electric vehicles